To build your own Itinerary, click to add an item to your Itinerary basket.

 You are here: UK History > Women's History > Suffragists and Suffragettes

 Both the LNSWS and the MNSWS began by petitioning and circulating pamphlets.
-At the time it was rare for women to speak publicly, so a public meeting held on 14th April 1868 at the Manchester Free Trade Hall is seen as a significant moment in the start of the battle for women’s suffrage.
+At the time, it was rare for women to speak publicly, so the public meeting held on 14th April 1868 at the Manchester Free Trade Hall is seen as a significant moment in the start of the battle for women’s suffrage.

 In the later part of the 19th century, the MNSWS extended their activities creating a more national movement.
-In 1897, the various societies around the county joined together...Read More
+In 1897, the various societies around the county joined...Read More

 Both the LNSWS and the MNSWS began by petitioning and circulating pamphlets.
-At the time it was rare for women to speak publicly, so a public meeting held on 14th April 1868 at the Manchester Free Trade Hall is seen as a significant moment in the start of the battle for women’s suffrage.
+At the time, it was rare for women to speak publicly, so the public meeting held on 14th April 1868 at the Manchester Free Trade Hall is seen as a significant moment in the start of the battle for women’s suffrage.

 In the later part of the 19th century, the MNSWS extended their activities creating a more national movement.
 In 1897, the various societies around the county joined together to form the National Union of Women’s Suffrage Society after recognising the need for a united front.

 In the early 19th century, things were starting to change, with more women beginning to find employment, particularly in industry.
 Previously, women were left to look after the house and raise children but as the industrial revolution started to take hold, more women were being given jobs, especially in the textile industry.
-Women were restricted in how many hours they could work but this didn’t make it any less dangerous.
-This did give women a new sense of freedom and independence.
+Women were restricted in how many hours they could work, which gave women a new sense of freedom and independence.
+The restricted hours however, didn't make the work any safer.

-Despite this, a proposal to give women the vote was rejected in 1867 and in the years that followed, Women’s Suffrage became much more prevalent.
+Despite an increase in a female workforce, a proposal to give women the vote was rejected in 1867 and in the years that followed, Women’s Suffrage became much more prevalent.

 The Suffragists was a peaceful campaigning group led by Millicent Fawcett, while the Suffragettes were created and run by Emmeline Pankhurst and her daughters.
 The Suffragettes were the group known for smashing windows, hunger strikes and causing general destruction, while the Suffragists focused on petitions, pamphlets and peaceful protest.